 Under-paying might sound like a good thing, but unfortunately at some point your energy supplier will want their money, leaving you with an unexpected bill to pay.

 There are a number of different types of energy meters out there.
-These range from modern smart meters, which tell you how much energy you’re using in real-time, to prepayment meters, which you need to top up manually.
+These range from modern smart meters, which tell you how much energy you’re using in real time, to prepayment meters, which you need to top up manually.

 Gas meters, as their name suggests, provide gas readings relevant to the home they are connected to.
 They tell you and your energy supplier how much gas your home is using.
 If you don’t have a smart meter, you should ensure that you read your gas meter and send regular readings to your supplier to make sure that your energy bills are accurate.

-It is estimated that 5.9 million homes in the UK have a prepayment meter.
-They work in much the same way as those telescopes you need to put a coin in to use – you will only have access to energy as long as you keep your meter in credit.
+It is estimated that about four million homes in the UK have a prepayment meter.
+They work in much the same way as a pay-as-you-go mobile phone – you will only have access to energy as long as you keep your meter in credit.
 The way in which you top up depends on what type of prepayment meter you have.
 Some require a token or a key and in some cases you can top up online or via an app.

 Want to know more?
 Our guide to smart meters explains how they work and what to expect when one is installed in your home.